Earned Income Tax Credit

-Notes/News: New York is the only state with its own Child Tax Credit based on a percentage of the federal credit.
-This credit is known as the Empire State Child Credit and is up to $330 per child.
+Notes/News: New York’s child tax credit is known as the Empire State Child Credit and is up to $330 per child.
 In tax year 2007, 1,685,114 New Yorkers claimed $660 million in Child Tax Credits.
 On March 21, 2013, Governor Cuomo announced that as part of the budget agreement reached by the Governor, the Senate, and the Assembly, families with incomes between $40,000 and $300,000 will be eligible to receive a new child tax credit of $350 per-year for three years.
 The credit, which will be delivered as a check, will begin in 2014.
 More than 1 million middle class families across New York State will benefit.

 Child and Dependent Care Tax Credit